zharfanw/vps_setup/README.md

-# vps_setup
+# Terminal Scripts for setup VPS

-Terminal Script for setup
+## For Ubuntu Server VPS